 - Here's how to make gravy: Remove the meat.
 Let cool just for a few minutes so you can go through it a little and get any grizzle out or smaller bones if needed.
 (Then cover with foil to keep it hot) and pour the juices into a frying pan on the stove.
 Bring to a slow boil.
-In the meantime (this is the part that’s different), make a roux — here’s how: Put 8 Tablespoons butter in a separate saucepan and melt on medium heat.
-Whisk in 6 Tablespoons of flour — keep whisking so it doesn’t burn, cook and whisk for 2-3 minutes.
-Start adding a little of the meat juices, a ladle-full at a time (about 1/3 cup or so, doesn’t have to be exact) and keep whisking.
-Do this with 5-6 ladles full of juices or so, then take this roux/meat juices mixture and pour the whole thing into the pan with the rest of the meat juices, and keep whisking.
+In the meantime mix together 3/4 cup flour with 1/2 teaspoon sea salt, then add enough water to make it thick, but still easy to whisk.
+(I've read that adding the salt to the flour like that first helps prevent lumps.).
+Start adding a little of the meat juices, a ladle-full at a time (about 1/3 cup or so, doesn't have to be exact) and keep whisking.
+Do this with 3-4 ladles full of juices or so, then take this mixture and pour the whole thing into the pan with the rest of the meat juices, and keep whisking.
 (Doing it this way warms up the flour mixture and prevents lumps when you pour the whole thing into the pan with the juices.)
 Start taste-testing as you add herbs like parsley and more seasonings like onion powder or garlic powder, a little at a time, and more sea salt and pepper until it's dreamy.
 Some use arrowroot flour or organic cornstarch, but I haven't experimented with that as much yet.

 Let me know what you think — is this how you make your roast dinners?
 If not, let us know what you do differently so we have variations to try, thanks!